albionlawrence/fluid_lectures/Book/chapter3/characteristics.md

-# The Method of Chaacteristics
+# The Method of Characteristics

 ```{math}
 \newcommand{\p}{\partial}